2020-21 NSU Graduate Catalog [Archived Catalog]

 Admission, Retention, and Graduation

-Beyond the admission requirements for the Graduate College, admission to the Masters of Business Administration program requires:
+Admission.
+Beyond the admission requirements for the Graduate College, admission to the Special Education-Autism Spectrum Disorders, M. Ed. program requires:

 Retention and Graduation.
-The candidate for the Master of Business Administration in Business Administration degree must satisfy the following requirements:
+Candidates for the Master of Education in Special Education-Autism Spectrum Disorders must satisfy the following requirements:

 - Monitor degree progress using the degree audit system in the goNSU portal.